openvinotoolkit/anomalib/CONTRIBUTING.md

 ## Bug Report

 We use GitHub issues to track the bugs.
-Report a bug by using our Bug Report Template in [Issues](https://github.com/openvinotoolkit/anomalib/issues/new?assignees=&labels=&template=bug_report.md).
+Report a bug by using our Bug Report Template in [Issues](https://github.com/openvinotoolkit/anomalib/issues/new?assignees=&labels=&template=bug_report.yaml&title=%5BBug%5D%3A+).

+## Tasks

+We use GitHub issues to track tasks as well.
+If you are implementing a feature or refactoring a piece of code, you can use the Task Template in [Issues](https://github.com/openvinotoolkit/anomalib/issues/new?assignees=&labels=Task&template=task.yaml&title=%5BTask%5D%3A+).

 ## Discussion